 - Do what you have to do.
 For example:

-- To repeat your series of keystrokes, hit
+- To execute your series of keystrokes, hit

 Here, I use